 Huachinango a la Veracruzana

-This iconic dish features a whole red snapper simmered in a vibrant medley of tomatoes, onions, olives, capers, and pickled jalapeños, suffused with the tang of lime and the aromatic embrace of bay leaves.
+A whole red snapper simmered with tomatoes, onions, olives, capers, and pickled jalapeños, sharpened with lime and bay leaves.

 On the Palate